karmentsang/karmentsang.github.io/content/improvements.md

 However, I diligently addressed this issue through extensive testing and thorough examination.
 As a result, I have successfully enhanced the webpage's responsiveness, ensuring its adaptability to various screen sizes.

+### Dark and Light Theme - Customisation

+I've been tackling the ability to switch between light and dark mode.
+It still hasn't been implemented due to CSS files overlapping.